Last Updated on January 9, 2023

 Cons

-It has 11 programmable buttons, a sniper thumb button, plenty of weight adjustment, and a button to make your scroll wheel spin smoothly.
+It has 13 programmable buttons, a sniper thumb button, and a button to make your scroll wheel spin smoothly.

 There are two thumb buttons near the two main mouse buttons that act as your DPI switch but you can change them to do whatever you’d like within Logitech’s mouse software.

-When you get around the bugs and learn how it is used then you’ll be able to adjust what you need to adjust.
+There might still be a few bugs to get around but once you’re used to how it works then you’ll be able to adjust what you need to adjust.

 The sniper button also acts as a way to change your DPI on the fly, preferably while scoped in with a sniper.
 However, lowering your DPI in other types of games can be beneficial as well – it’s not specifically for sniping in FPS games.

-The fast scroll wheel button allows you to switch between a scroll wheel that will lock in increments or you can have it scroll basically infinitely.
-It’s very nice for browsing to the bottom of a webpage or when you need to scroll very fast in a game.
+The fast scroll wheel button allows you to switch between a scroll wheel that will lock in increments or you can have it scroll infinitely.
+It’s something you don’t think you’d use at first but for browsing to the bottom of a webpage or when you need to scroll very fast in a game – it feels nice to flick the scroll wheel.

 Pros